-- Contribute to ensuring students learn in a safe environment. - Maintain the belief that 'it could happen here'. - Read and understand as a minimum Part 1 and Annexe B of the DFE (2021) guidance Keeping Children Safe in Education and engage in training which enables them to identify children who may need additional help or who are suffering or likely to suffer significant harm and take appropriate action.
-Staff should have an understanding of the specific safeguarding issues outlined in part 1 and Annexe B of the DFE (2021) guidance Keeping Children Safe e.g. fabricated or induced illnesses, faith abuse.
+- Contribute to ensuring students learn in a safe environment. - Maintain the belief that 'it could happen here'. - Read and understand as a minimum Part 1 and Annex B of the DFE (2022) guidance Keeping Children Safe in Education and engage in training which enables them to identify children who may need additional help or who are suffering or likely to suffer significant harm and take appropriate action.
+Staff should have an understanding of the specific safeguarding issues outlined in Part 1 and Annex B of the DFE (2022) guidance Keeping Children Safe e.g. fabricated or induced illnesses, faith abuse.
 Staff should be aware that behaviours linked to drug taking, alcohol abuse, truanting and sexting can put children in danger.
-Staff should be alert to the signs of peer on peer abuse and take appropriate action. - Have access to Section 1 of the Schools Safeguarding Handbook which will further support knowledge and understanding of key issues to enable them to identify and respond to children who need additional help.
-Staff will ensure that they have read and understood this document. - Recognise that any child may benefit from early help, but all school and college staff should be particularly alert to the potential need for early help for a child who: - is disabled and has specific additional needs - has special educational needs (whether or not they have a statutory education, health and care plan)
+Staff should be alert to the signs of peer on peer child on child abuse and take appropriate action. - Have access to Section 1 of the Schools Safeguarding Handbook which will further support knowledge and understanding of key issues to enable them to identify and respond to children who need additional help.
+Staff will ensure that they have read and understood this document. - Recognise that any child may benefit from early help, but all school and college staff should be particularly alert to the potential need for early help for a child who: - is disabled or has certain health conditions and has specific additional needs - has special educational needs (whether or not they have a statutory education, health and care plan) - has a mental health need